David Solomona: Super League

-Solomona spent three years at Wakefield Trinity Wildcats (Heritage № 1217) where his skills helped keep them in the Super League.
+Solomona spent three years at Wakefield Trinity Wildcats where his skills helped keep them in the Super League.
 In 2004 he was named in the Super League Dream Team.
 He helped New Zealand to defeat Australia to win the 2005 Rugby League Tri Nations tournament.

 Solomona signed for the Bradford Bulls on 24 October 2006 for the 2007 season.
 He was the Bulls only ever-present player in 2007, making 32 appearances in his first year at the club.
 Blessed with tremendous ball handling skills he also has the ability to score tries himself and he scored 14 tries in 2007, including a hat trick.

 Solomona missed the first 5 games of 2008 due to injury picked up in pre-season.
 He again represented Samoa in the 2008 Rugby League World Cup.

 Solomona played in the 2010 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.

 Solomona continued to feature in the Warrington Wolves squad throughout the 2011 season.
 He was mainly brought on as a replacement making good use of his strength and ball handling skills to make in-roads into the opposing defence.

 His tenure with the Warrington Wolves came to a close due to an injury he suffered in the 2012 season, causing him to retire before returning to Australia.